 - 1/4 cup Parmesan cheese

-Preheat oven to 350 degrees.
-Get out a two-quart casserole.
+Preheat oven to 350 degrees F. Lightly spray a two-quart casserole.
 Have all ingredients prepared and ready to go:

-Cut mozzarella into 1/2 inch by one inch cubes.
+Cut fresh mozzarella, if using, into 1/2 inch by one-inch cubes.
 If this is a struggle because the Mozzarella is too soft, try cutting it with string or dental floss.

 Cook pasta according to directions in good amount of salted, boiling water until a little less than al dente.
-This is the very important part – the pasta should not be quite done.
 Stir gently now and then.
 Drain well, shaking, but do not rinse.
 Place back into hot pan.

-Add in the sausage, the sauce, the herbs and the mozzarella, give a stir and put in a two-quart casserole dish.
+Add the sauce, the fresh mozzarella (see note for grated mozzarella) and herbs, stir and place in casserole dish.
 Sprinkle with Parmesan and bake JUST until cheese is melted and the casserole is hot and bubbly, about 10 to 15 minutes, no longer than 20 at the most.
-Leave it in the oven for as short of time as possible, making certain it is hot and bubbly, for the best results.